ProteusMRIgHIFU/BabelViscoFDTD/README.md

 * 0.9.20 Sep 17, 2022
     * A lot of important improvements to make the final line
         - Metal is (finally) running as fast (sometimes slightly faster) than OpenCL in Apple processors.
 It took a lot of testing and fine tuning.
         - Use of a modified version of the excellent `py-metal-compute` library (https://github.com/baldand/py-metal-compute) that allows having a similar approach as with pyopencl and pycuda.
 Modified library is at https://github.com/ProteusMRIgHIFU/py-metal-compute.
-Because this new approach, the old Swift interface to the FDTD code was removed.
+Because of this new approach, the old Swift interface to the FDTD code was removed.
         - Add Metal backend for BHTE tool.
 This version runs way faster than OpenCL in Apple processors (like a 10x factor, need to investigate more if we can replicate such gain)
         - Benchmark metrics above were refreshed
         - Moving forward, OpenCL is not recommended for macOS in X64 systems.
-Because the limitation of the underlying 32 bit addressing, pyopencl does not catch easily when a simulation goes beyond 4GB.
+Because of the limitation of the underlying 32-bit addressing, pyopencl does not catch easily when a simulation goes beyond 4GB.
 However, Metal for AMD in macOS runs quite well, so no need to stick with OpenCL

 * 0.9.9  Sep 1, 2022
     * A lot of simplifications allowed having a much more straightforward code.
 Thanks to Andrew Xie (@IAmAndrewX) for a very productive summer trimming down code, replacing the old MTLPP with Swift, and making a new class arrangement for the different GPU backends.
 Now BabelViscoFDTD is based completely on pyopencl and pycuda for the FDTD viscoelastic solver.
 For Metal, the Swift-based wrapper does the interfacing.
 The old C extension is still around just for the OpenMP backend.
 * 0.9.7  July 7, 2022
     * The MTLPP C++ library is now replaced by a Swift interface to access the Metal implementation for the viscoelastic FDTD solution.
 This will ensure using a more standard Apple development language for the future, as MTLPP is not maintained anymore.
 While there is a new Apple-based C++ wrapper for Metal, using Swift is still preferred as we created now a C-linking compatible library that in the future can be also used directly in Python.
-In the longterm, we aim to eliminate the C code extension and use only Python code in tandem with pyopencl, pycuda and  Metal
+In the long term, we aim to eliminate the C code extension and use only Python code in tandem with pyopencl, pycuda and  Metal
 * 0.9.6-post-10  June 27, 2022
     * A fix for OpenCL in X64 Mac system that was missing the new kernel names
-    * OpenMP for X64 in Mac is being turned back as experimental feature as some systems are unable to run with it correclty and there is not a clear path how to ensure this will be stable.
+    * OpenMP for X64 in Mac is being turned back as experimental feature as some systems are unable to run with it correctly and there is not a clear path on how to ensure this will be stable.
 The feature will remain accessible if installing the library with the BABEL_MAC_OPENMP_X64 option enabled.
 * 0.9.6  Feb 5, 2022.
     * Improved performance in Metal-based devices by using mini-kernels.
-    * Minor fixes for Rayleigh-Somerfeld in Metal
+    * Minor fixes for Rayleigh-Sommerfeld in Metal
 * 0.9.5  Jan 18, 2022.
     * Very first pip-registered version
-    * Possibility of user-specified dimensions of blocks for computations for fine-tuning of performance
+    * Possibility of user-specified dimensions of blocks for computations for fine-tuning performance
-    * Cleaning some minor bugs and add BHTE code using pycuda and pyopencl.
+    * Cleaning some minor bugs and adding BHTE code using pycuda and pyopencl.

 * 0.9.3  Sep 29, 2021.
     * Improved support for both Metal and OpenCL.
 For Metal, stable operation is now feasible for large domains using all available memory in modern high-end GPUs.
 OpenCL is now supported in all OSs.
 * 0.9.2  June 13, 2021.
-    * Add Rayleigh integral support in homogenous medium with CUDA, OpenCL and Metal backends.
+    * Add Rayleigh integral support in a homogenous medium with CUDA, OpenCL and Metal backends.
     * Support for stress sources
-    * Able to select device in multiple GPU systems with CUDA
+    * Able to select devices in multiple GPU systems with CUDA
 * 0.9.1  Feb 17, 2021.
 Pressure calculation added in low-level function.
 * 0.9.0  Dec 2020.
-First porting from private repository and big reorganization to make it more user friendly
+First porting from the private repository and big reorganization to make it more user friendly